 The main constituents of Astragalus membranaceus include polysaccharides, saponins, flavonoids, amino acids, and trace elements.

-- Astragalus may have potential benefits for the immune system, heart, and liver, and as an adjunctive therapy for cancer.
+- Astragalus may have potential benefits for the immune system, heart, and the liver, and as adjunctive therapy for cancer.

 - Astragalus has antiseptic, antispasmodic, diuretic, immunostimulant, phagocytotic activities.
 It is beneficial in chronic diseases.

 - Astragalus is useful for cardiac patients.
 It is demonstrated effective in angina pectoris.